Your Trauma Health Care Team

 Many different health care providers and staff work with patients in the trauma units at UPMC Presbyterian.
 This is a partial list of the individuals who are most likely to be involved in patient care, and their roles.
 If someone comes into the room and you do not recognize them, please ask them to introduce themselves and to explain their roles.

-Physicians, midlevel providers, and students
+Physicians, advance practice providers, and students

 - Attending physicians direct care and oversee residents and medical students.